mkovacina/random/google-robot-file-loader/readme.md

 time in seconds for ByVector: 56.9356
 ```

 So, not leaving well enough alone, I cranked up the size of the file I was dealing with and let the program run.
-This time, I did find a noticable differences in performance.
+This time, I did find a noticable difference in performance.

 ```
 time in seconds for ByString: 1166.52